ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 $$ p(w_o|w_{o-j},\dots,w_{o+j}; \theta) = \frac{\mathcal{e}^{\big(g(w_{o-j}^T\theta,\ \dots\ ,\ w_{o+j}^T\theta)\big)}}{ \displaystyle\sum_{i=0}^V \mathcal{e}^{\big(w_i^T\theta\big)}}$$

+One can also define $g$ to be a concatenation function.
+Though there is

 The CBOW model is the one we chose to run on the SCOTUS corpus for performance reasons.
 Which architecture of the many provides the best results is still an open question {SOURCE}.

 {HELP} {EXTEND THIS SECTION A BIT?}